brianantonelli/glassmatic/README.md

 ## Cloning this Repo

-This repo uses a PHP OAuth2 library for authentication as a submodule.
+This repo uses a Automatic PHP API for communicating with Automatic as a submodule.
 When cloning, be sure to:

 ```
 $ git clone https://github.com/brianantonelli/glassmatic.git